-- Special thanks go to Mr. Lou Bertolini of LLNL, who shared ~1000 slides with me from his previous USPAS Vacuum lectures. - Thanks also go to many of my colleagues from other accelerator facilities, who provided valuable information. - Many vacuum product companies graciously supported with their presentations, detail technical information and demo products. - Most importantly, I am grateful for CLASSE-Cornell's supports, and for NSF's continuous support in our researches.
+- Special thanks go to Mr. Lou Bertolini of LLNL, who shared ~1000 slides with me from his previous USPAS Vacuum lectures. - Thanks also go to many of my colleagues from other accelerator facilities, who provided valuable information. - Many vacuum product companies graciously supported with their presentations, detail technical information and demo products. - Most importantly, we are grateful for CLASSE-Cornell's and SLAC's supports, and for NSF's continuous support in our researches.